pandas-dev/pandas/doc/source/development/roadmap.rst

 The code for getting and setting values in pandas' data structures needs refactoring.
-In particular, a clear separation must be made between code that converts indexes (e.g., the argument to ``DataFrame.loc``) to positions from code that uses uses these positions to get or set values.
+In particular, a clear separation must be made between code that converts keys (e.g., the argument to ``DataFrame.loc``) to positions from code that uses uses these positions to get or set values.
 This is related to the proposed BlockManager rewrite.
-Currently, the BlockManager sometimes label-based, rather than position-based, indexing.
+Currently, the BlockManager sometimes uses label-based, rather than position-based, indexing.
 We propose that it should only work with positional indexing, and the translation of keys to positions should be entirely done at a higher level.